Methicillin-resistant Staphylococcus aureus: mecA

 mecA is a biomarker gene responsible for resistance to methicillin and other β-lactam antibiotics.
-After acquisition of mecA, the gene must be integrated and localized in the S. aureus chromosome. mecA encodes penicillin-binding protein 2a (PBP2a), which differs from other penicillin-binding proteins as its active site does not bind methicillin or other β-lactam antibiotics.
+After the acquisition of mecA, the gene must be integrated and localized in the S. aureus chromosome. mecA encodes penicillin-binding protein 2a (PBP2a), which differs from other penicillin-binding proteins as its active site does not bind methicillin or other β-lactam antibiotics.
 As such, PBP2a can continue to catalyze the transpeptidation reaction required for peptidoglycan cross-linking, enabling cell wall synthesis even in the presence of antibiotics.
-As a consequence of the inability of PBP2a to interact with β-lactam moieties, acquisition of mecA confers resistance to all β-lactam antibiotics in addition to methicillin.
+As a consequence of the inability of PBP2a to interact with β-lactam moieties, acquisition of mecA confers resistance to almost all β-lactam antibiotics in addition to methicillin.

 mecA is under the control of two regulatory genes, mecI and mecR1.
 MecI is usually bound to the mecA promoter and functions as a repressor.
 In the presence of a β-lactam antibiotic, MecR1 initiates a signal transduction cascade that leads to transcriptional activation of mecA.
 This is achieved by MecR1-mediated cleavage of MecI, which alleviates MecI repression. mecA is further controlled by two co-repressors, blaI and blaR1. blaI and blaR1 are homologous to mecI and mecR1, respectively, and normally function as regulators of blaZ, which is responsible for penicillin resistance.
 The DNA sequences bound by mecI and blaI are identical; therefore, blaI can also bind the mecA operator to repress transcription of mecA.